gustavo-beck/wavebender-gan/docs/index.md

 ## Manipulation

-It is extremely important to record that this project has the purpose of achieving naturalness and controllable speech.
-Whereas the previous examples focused on evaluating the speech naturalness reconstruction, this section focuses on performing similar analyses but for manipulated speech.
+It is important to recall that this project has the purpose of achieving naturalness and controllable speech.
+Whereas the previous examples focused on evaluating the speech naturalness reconstruction against a state-of-the-art system ([HiFi-GAN][hifi_link]), this section leverages the fact that our system can also manipulate speech, which is not possible with other neural synthesizers.
 The manipulation consists of extracting the low-level signal properties and multiplying one of the properties at a time by a specific scale (e.g., multiplying F0-contour by a factor of 1.3 across the entire signal).

 For simplicity, all of the following manipulations were done on a particular sample (LJ026-0014) from the [LJ speech][ljspeech_link] dataset.